Credit card: Secured credit cards

 A secured credit card is a type of credit card secured by a deposit account owned by the cardholder.
 Typically, the cardholder must deposit between 100% and 200% of the total amount of credit desired.
 Thus if the cardholder puts down $1,000, they will be given credit in the range of $500–1,000.
 In some cases, credit card issuers will offer incentives even on their secured card portfolios.
 In these cases, the deposit required may be significantly less than the required credit limit and can be as low as 10% of the desired credit limit.
 This deposit is held in a special savings account.
 Credit card issuers offer this because they have noticed that delinquencies were notably reduced when the customer perceives something to lose if the balance is not repaid.

-The cardholder of a secured credit card is still expected to make regular payments, as with a regular credit card, but should they default on a payment, the card issuer has the option of recovering the cost of the purchases paid to the merchants out of the deposit.
+The cardholder of a secured credit card must still make regular payments, as with a regular credit card, but should they default on a payment, the card issuer has the option of recovering the cost of the purchases paid to the merchants out of the deposit.
 The advantage of the secured card for an individual with negative or no credit history is that most companies report regularly to the major credit bureaus.
 This allows the cardholder to start building (or re-building) a positive credit history.

 Although the deposit is in the hands of the credit card issuer as security in the event of default by the consumer, the deposit will not be debited simply for missing one or two payments.
 Usually, the deposit is only used as an offset when the account is closed, either at the request of the customer or due to severe delinquency (150 to 180 days).
 This means that an account that is less than 150 days delinquent will continue to accrue interest and fees, and could result in a balance that is much higher than the actual credit limit on the card.
 In these cases, the total debt may far exceed the original deposit and the cardholder not only forfeits their deposit but is left with additional debt.

-Most of these conditions are usually described in a cardholder agreement which the cardholder signs when their account is opened.
+Most of these conditions are usually described in a cardholder agreement which the cardholder signs when opening an account.

 Secured credit cards are an option to allow a person with a poor credit history or no credit history to have a credit card that might not otherwise be available.
 They are often offered as a means of rebuilding one's credit.
 Fees and service charges for secured credit cards often exceed those charged for ordinary non-secured credit cards.
-For people in certain situations, (for example, after charging off on other credit cards, or people with a long history of delinquency on various forms of debt), secured cards are almost always more expensive than unsecured credit cards.
+For people in certain situations (for example, after charging off on other credit cards, or people with a long history of delinquency on various forms of debt), secured cards are almost always more expensive than unsecured credit cards.

 Sometimes a credit card will be secured by the equity in the borrower's home.